-Waimakariri is a predominantly rural or semi-rural district.
+Waimakariri is a semi-rural district.

 Two key issues affect farm safety:

 - Entrenched ways of doing things in the well-established sector

 To endeavour to create an improved safety culture in our rural communities we have developed a school-based programme, aimed at teaching children, and in turn their parents, to have a good understanding of how to be safe on the farm or 'Down the Back Paddock'.

 Contracts are signed on a regular basis as part of the operations of running a farm.
 Contracts can extend further than those with contractors, employees and suppliers.
 Kids who grow up on farms are exposed to risks and hazards and their safety can be in danger.
 So why not set up a contract with them too?